gschmutz/bigdata-spark-workshop/08-spark-graphframe/README.md

 ## Breadth-First Search (BFS)

 BFS finds all paths between two specific airports up to a given maximum number of hops.
-Let's find all paths from Boston (`BOS`) to Los Angeles (`LAX`) with at most one connection:
+Let's find all paths from Boston (`BOS`) to Los Angeles (`LAX`) with at most 2 hops:

 ```python
 paths = graph.bfs(